AndyShiue/Ende-readme/README.md

 As some people suggested, I provide a brief overview here.

 The core feature of Ende is **modes**.
-Modes are ways to pass arguments to a function.
+Modes are ways to pass arguments to functions.
 In current programming languages, the boundary between phases, which mean compile time and runtime, are either not mixed well or too blurry.
 The former includes more conservative languages like Java or Go.
 The latter are basically those dependently-typed languages.